cysouw/graphicalgrammar/text/english.md

 table analysis p212, large example p220

 many different books and version, first collaboration from 1873

+### Adams (1892) *The elements of the English language*

+very short discussion of syntax with two tables, p.224-225.
+This version is the 24th edition, book originally from mid century. https://archive.org/details/dli.ernet.242998/

 ### Nesfield (1898) *English grammar, past and present*